Moremar/IT_tutorials/Node.js/README.md

 ### MySQL driver

 Node.js can use a database for its data storage by using a driver package.
-For example, MySQL can be installed from their website on the local machine (Communnity Server + Workbench GUI).
+For example, MySQL can be installed from their website on the local machine (Community Server + Workbench GUI).
 Then it can be used from the Node.js app with the `mysql2` client driver :

 ```